-Baby's Only® Organic Premium Infant Formula is designed to meet the nutritional needs of our littlest customers, with a recipe that includes carefully chosen organic ingredients to model the composition of breast milk.
-As a trusted baby formula brand by parents and healthcare professionals for decades, Nature’s One’s new organic premium dairy infant formula is intended for infants from birth to 1-year or as directed by a healthcare professional.
+Baby's Only® Organic Premium Infant Formula is designed to meet the nutritional needs of infants, with a recipe that includes carefully chosen organic ingredients to model the nutrient composition of breastmilk.
+As a trusted brand by parents and healthcare professionals for decades, Nature’s One’s new organic premium dairy infant formula is intended for infants from birth to 1-year or as directed by a healthcare professional.

 Clinically tested, infant approved

-Now, you can rest assured that Baby's Only® Organic Infant Formula, the #1 organic formula in purity and nutrition, offers complete organic nutrition for the first year of life when breastfeeding is not an option or supplementation is needed.
+Now, you can rest assured that Baby's Only® Organic Premium Infant Formula, the brand trusted by families for over 20 years, offers complete nutrition for the first year of life when breastfeeding is not an option or supplementation is needed.

 All formulas must be made "somewhere," and that "somewhere" matters to Nature's One

-All Baby’s Only® formulas, including our new organic infant formulas, are made in our new, technologically advanced, state-of-the-art facility focused on organic and non-GMO nutrition.
-Located in the heartland of the U.S., our facility practices the highest level of food safety by using the purest ingredients and cautiously making small-blend batches where clean, simple nutrition is assured with every bottle feeding.
-Each batch of baby formula is tested for heavy metals, salmonella and cronobacter sakazakii.
+All Baby’s Only® formulas, including our new organic infant formula, are made in our new, technologically advanced, state-of-the-art facility focused on organic and non-GMO† nutrition.
+Located in the heartland of the U.S., our facility practices high levels of food safety by using clinically studied ingredients and cautiously making small-blend batches where quality is prioritized with every production.
+Each production of baby formula is tested for heavy metals, salmonella and cronobacter sakazakii.

 We did our research because we know you do yours